prasad-bhagwat/Reservoir-Sampling-Algorithm/README.md

 Python: 2.7
 Scala: 2.11

-### Problem Description:
+### Algorithm implementation approach:
 Using Twitter API of streaming to implement the fixed size Reservoir Sampling Algorithm and tracking the popular tags on tweets and calculating average length of tweets.
+We maintain a fixed reservoir of mentioned reservior size, when the streaming of the Twitter coming, till the reservoir size number of Tweets, we can directly store them in the reservoir.
+After that, for the nth tweet, with probability 100/n  we keep the nth tweet, else discard it.
+If we keep the nth Tweet, it will replace one of the Tweets in the reservoir and we need to randomly pick one to be replaced.

 ### Library Dependencies: